The Brave Little Toaster: Casting

 Rees was still in the process of writing when he decided to find actors.
 Many auditioners presented cartoony, exaggerated voices, which displeased him, because they did not believe their characters or bring a reality to the role.
 As a result, he sought out voice talent from The Groundlings improvisational group upon recommendation by Ranft, and he appreciated the honesty and naturalism they gave to their performances.
-Many of their members, including Jon Lovitz (Radio), Phil Hartman (Air Conditioner/Hanging Lamp), Tim Stack (Lampy), Judy Toll (Mishmash), and Mindy Sterling (Rob's mother) voiced characters in the film.
-Already established as an actor through Tony the Tiger and Dr. Seuss' How the Grinch Stole Christmas!
-Thurl Ravenscroft was cast as Kirby the vacuum cleaner.
+Many of their members, including Jon Lovitz (Radio), Phil Hartman (Air Conditioner/Hanging Lamp), Timothy Stack (Lampy), Judy Toll (Mishmash), and Mindy Sterling (Rob's mother) voiced characters in the film.
+Already established as an actor through Tony the Tiger and How the Grinch Stole Christmas!
+(1966) Thurl Ravenscroft was cast as Kirby the vacuum cleaner.
 Heading the ensemble cast were Groundlings performer Deanna Oliver as Toaster, and newcomer Timothy E. Day as Blanky.

 Oliver originally auditioned for Air Conditioner using a Bette Davis impression, but accepted the lead when offered.
 Rees, who had conceived Toaster as a female character, later recalled an anecdote where a crew member "slammed the door and walked out" because he had hired a woman to play the lead role.
 Day had never done acting work before, and had asked his mother to take him to auditions after becoming fascinated with a child actor voice-over.

 Recording

-Recording sessions did take place at Disney; the crew found and renovated a small derelict property in Hollywood.
+Recording sessions took place at a small derelict property in Hollywood.
 Rees's direction primarily consisted of ensuring the performances were as natural and realistic as possible.
 When recording, Rees first had each scene delivered as written, and then allowed the voice actors to play around with the dialogue and ended up using many of the improvised lines in the final film.
 Unusual for the time, some of the recordings were done in group sessions.

 After being cast, Jon Lovitz got an opportunity to appear on Saturday Night Live.
 Because Rees had written the part of Radio specifically for Lovitz, he tried to find a way to keep Lovitz in the film.
 They ended up doing a marathon recording session, recording all of Lovitz's lines of dialogue in one night.
 Rees then stood in for Lovitz when the others were recording.

 Rees described Timothy Day as an "amazing performer", who would ask about his character's motivation and the context of each scenario before recording his lines.
 Day was nicknamed "one-take Timmy" due to nailing the emotional truth of the text so quickly, such as crying loudly or delivering a line with a quiver in his voice.
 Comparing this film to the sequels, where a high note was dubbed by another singer due to being off-key, Oliver noted that in this film it would have been kept in due to being part of the character.